JayHoltslander/Structured-Data-JSON-LD/README.md

 [![Join the chat at https://gitter.im/Jays-Structured-Data/Lobby](https://badges.gitter.im/Jays-Structured-Data/Lobby.svg)](https://gitter.im/Jays-Structured-Data/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+Structured Data is hard.
+Conflicting info.
+Old outdated information.
+Poor documentation.
+I've spent a significant amout of time trying to master it.
+Now you can benefit from all my hard work and testing.
+Everything here works properly or it wouldn't be here.

 ## Contents

 * **[Article](https://github.com/JayHoltslander/Structured-Data-JSON-LD/blob/master/Article.json)** - If you’re a publisher website, the [NewsArticle](https://schema.org/NewsArticle) or [BlogPosting](https://schema.org/BlogPosting) schemas are recommended (choose one or the other, depending on your site/content).
 Leveraging these markups accordingly can help your content to appear in Google News and in-depth articles search suggestions.
 Google Resource Page: [Enabling Rich Snippets for Articles](https://developers.google.com/structured-data/rich-snippets/articles)